-Selective Sync 2.0 has two modes: Local Selective Sync and Cloud Selective Sync.
+Selective Sync 2.0 has two modes: Cloud Selective Sync and Local Selective Sync.

-To sync a cloud file to your local desktop, click the Cloud Selective Sync icon.
+To sync a cloud file down to your local computer, use Cloud Selective Sync.

 Syncing files across multiple platforms is Insync's bread and butter.
 Compatible with Linux, Windows, and Mac.